 Decisions of the Migration Court of Appeal are final and non-appealable.
 When the Migration Court of Appeal hands down its decision, the expulsion order is enforceable and the rejected applicant is expected to leave Sweden voluntarily within four weeks (two weeks for manifestly unfounded claims).
 In exceptional circumstances regarding threats to society, the time limit can be even shorter.

-In national security cases, the Migration Agency is the first instance and the Migration Court of Appeal provides views on the appeal, but the Government is legally responsible for the final decision.
+In national security cases, the Migration Agency is the first instance body and the Migration Court of Appeal provides views on the appeal, but the Government is legally responsible for the final decision.
 However, if the Migration Court of Appeal determines that upon return there is a risk of torture or other breaches of Article 3 of the European Convention on Human Rights (ECHR), which has been incorporated into Swedish law, the Government must abide by this opinion.

 On 14 February 2020, the Migration Court of Appeal ruled in case MIG 2020:3 that a person could not be granted refugee status if the person is not present in Sweden.
 The case concerned an asylum seeker whose asylum application was rejected by the Migration Agency.
 The asylum seeker appealed the decision but then left Sweden before the case was decided.

 Migration Agency, Rutin: Spårindela ärendet.